 Tip #1 – The Fenway Frank

 No, it’s not the best hot dog you’ll ever eat.
-It’s not even the best ballpark hot dog you’ll ever eat, or perhaps even the best in the ballpark area.
-I can’t name names but I’m certain one of the outside vendors makes a better dog.
+It’s not even the best ballpark dog you’ll ever eat, or even the best in the ballpark area.
+Many of the outside vendors make a better dog.

 And sure, there’s other great food choices, especially now that Yawkey Way has been added to the actual ballpark on game days.
 You can get a Cuban sandwich at El Tiante, barbeque pork sandwiches, pizza or any other ballpark specialty you could probably name.

 It’s just that it’s a dog at Fenway.
 It’s a Kayem Foods slightly garlic-spiced dog, wrapped in a white bread bun for a mushier texture.
 This may be what makes it special; at least, I’ve never seen the white bread bun on any other ballpark’s hot dog.